 1. The Paso Doble

-There are two reasons the Paso Doble is considered the easiest dance to learn.
+The Paso Doble is considered the easiest dance to learn for two reasons.

 Firstly, there are only two basic steps to keep time to the music, and secondly, the more dramatic you can be, the better.